allow users to upload images

 And best of all, you don’t need to know any code to use WPForms!

-With all of these features, it’s no wonder why WPForms is the best WordPress forms plugin on the market.
+With all of these features, it’s no surprise why WPForms is the best WordPress forms plugin on the market with over 6 million users.

 Before getting started, you’ll have to download, install, and activate WPForms.

-You can check out our guide on how to install a plugin if needed.
+You can check out our guide on how to install a WordPress plugin if needed.

 All set?
 Great, let’s get started!